-Search “traditional vs digital marketing” online, and you’ll get a ton of results.
+Search “traditional and digital advertising” online, and you’ll get a ton of results.
 Proponents of traditional, or offline, marketing are reluctant to suddenly throw all their eggs into the digital marketing basket.
 This is especially true for businesses that have been around before the internet.
 Many of their longstanding customers may not be as computer savvy as younger generations.

-If a company decided to advertise online, they should advertise offline as well.
+If a company decided to advertise online, it should advertise offline as well.
 Why?
 Because studies show customers tend to trust traditional media marketing more than digital.
-There are a lot of scams online, and people are more wary of digital advertisements for brands they had never heard of before.
+There are a lot of scams online, and people are warier about digital advertisements for brands they had never heard of before.
 As a result, those digital-only advertisements are often ignored.

 But an advertisement for a new brand on TV or radio can help build overall brand awareness.
 When consumers see an online advertisement for a brand that advertises on TV, they will be more likely to click on the ad.
 But there are also free ways to build brand awareness.
 Posting on social media often gets your brand in front of consumers.
 And the more you grow your brand, the more leads you will generate.